codydjango/algorithms/README.md

-# Algorithms
+# Vancouver 1337 Study

-Learning algorithms from scratch
+Learning algorithms, datastructures, and other CS fundamentals from scratch.

+Supplementary material for the Vancouver 1337 Study group.